fadel-segaf-developer/CoreModule/README.md

-# coreModule
+# CoreModule

-Welcome to `coreModule`!
-This project is my attempt to replicate Unity's MonoBehaviors in C++ while deepening my understanding of the language.
-Through this project, I aim to create a foundation that is not only educational for myself but also beneficial for others who are learning C++ and game development concepts.
+Welcome to `CoreModule`!
+This project is an independent implementation inspired by game development frameworks like Unity.
+Built entirely in C++, it provides a lightweight, reusable foundation for creating and managing entities and their behaviors.
+While designed as a learning exercise, `CoreModule` also offers practical utility for developers exploring C++ and game development concepts.

 ## Table of Contents
 - [Introduction](#introduction)